Impact Story: Developing New Ways to Evaluate Bioequivalence for Topical Drugs

-    This video provides an overview of an impact story on how FDA is creating new ways to evaluate bioequivalence for topical drugs.
+An overview of how FDA is creating new ways to evaluate bioequivalence for topical drugs

 Demonstrating the bioequivalence of a generic drug product means showing that it can deliver the same amount of the same drug to the site(s) of therapeutic action at the same rate and to the same extent as the brand name product.
 For many systemically acting drug products, evaluating bioequivalence involves administering the product (e.g., a tablet taken by mouth) and then drawing blood at scheduled times to measure the amount of the drug in the circulation at each point.